-In March 2009, we also received an assessment order from the Indian Service Tax Authority demanding payment of ₹346.2 million (\$6.5 million based on the exchange rate on September 30, 2012) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
+In March 2009, we also received an assessment order from the Indian Service Tax Authority demanding payment of ₹ 346.2 million (\$6.3 million based on the exchange rate on December 31, 2012) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
 The assessment order alleges that service tax is payable in India on BPO services provided by WNS Global to clients based abroad as the export proceeds are repatriated outside India by WNS Global.
-In response to an appeal filed by us with the appellate tribunal against the assessment order in April 2009, the matter has subsequent to September 30, 2012 been remanded to lower tax authorities to be adjudicated afresh.
+In response to an appeal filed by us with the appellate tribunal against the assessment order in April 2009, the appellate tribunal has remanded the matter back to the lower tax authorities to be adjudicated afresh.